Paediatric Osteopathy - What to expect on your first visit

 Babies are typically placed onto the treatment table in a safe, warm 'baby nest' which has soft sides to prevent rolling.
 Sometimes they stay with a parent if that's more comfortable for everyone.

-Assessments are hands-on, over the clothing, allowing the practitioner to feel where restrictions are in the body, to imagine how they might be interconnected throughout the whole system, and begin to understand what may be causing the symptoms your baby is experiencing.
+Assessments are hands-on, over the clothing, allowing the practitioner to feel where restrictions are in the body, to imagine how they might be interconnected throughout the whole system, and begin to understand what may be causing the symptoms the baby is experiencing.

 What's checked during the assessment?